 6 – Don’t overwhelm yourself.

 Teach your kids to be independent!
 This is your goal, mama!
-Our homeschool is getting done in half of time than we used to since I created these checklists for them.
+Our homeschool is getting done in half of the time than we used to since I created these checklists for them.

 7 – Don’t over schedule.

-Homeschool already takes a big chunk of our days, plus we have all the house work to do and for some of us, work to do from home as well.
+Homeschool already takes a big chunk of our days, plus we have all the housework to do and for some of us, work to do from home as well.
 So keep your family’s schedule light!
 This year we cut out on extracurricular lessons for our kids.
 Yep, we did!
 No ballet, no swimming, no ice skating, etc… Why?
 Because we were all running in an exhaustion mode and we having no family time to just chill and talk together.
 The difference was HUGE!!
 We were all happier and none of my kids ever complained about not going to extra classes.

 8 – Create margins and make room to breathe!

-My biggest accomplished this past year was to have an empty agenda where I could fit anything I wanted to, anytime!
+My biggest accomplishment this past year was to have an empty agenda where I could fit anything I wanted to, anytime!
 That means having a playdate when my friends called or taking my kids’ swimming just for fun after finishing our homeschool work done.
 Creating margins also allowed my husband and me to start having date nights again!

 9 – LESS IS BETTER, do less but do it well.